dvb-ece-cpp/ece4203_lab3/README.md

 ### Question 2: Understand Testbenches

-Testbenches useful to primarily for unit tests.
+Testbenches are useful primarily for unit tests.
 Test your understanding of some basic of writing a testbench using `fir_tb.v`.
 Feel free to search for answers online.

 <ol type="a">
 <li> How does the <code>initial</code> block work?</li>